fem-on-kaggle/fem-on-kaggle.github.io/citing.rst

 ===========
 .. meta::
     :description lang=en:
-        If you use FEM on Colab in your work, please cite our website
+        If you use FEM on Kaggle in your work, please cite our website

-If you use **FEM on Colab** in your work, please cite the `FEM on Colab website <https://fem-on-colab.github.io/>`__.
+If you use **FEM on Kaggle** in your work, please cite the `FEM on Kaggle website <https://fem-on-kaggle.github.io/>`__.